Vuurvos1/toploggerMap/README.md

 Playing around with the Toplogger API to create a map of boulders in a gym

+> [!WARNING]
+> 🚨 Deprecation Notice 🚨 \
+> This project has been archived and is no longer maintained.
+It was built using the Toplogger API, but since Toplogger fully migrated their API to be GraphQL based, this implementation no longer functions.

 ## Get started

 _Note that you will need to have [Node.js](https://nodejs.org) installed._